1848 Whig National Convention: Vice Presidential candidates

 Whig Party leader Thurlow Weed hoped to secure the vice presidency for former New York governor William H. Seward, a vocal opponent of slavery, or to have him appointed U.S. Secretary of State.
 New Yorkers opposed to Seward promoted Millard Fillmore, the New York State Comptroller, for vice president; under the conventions of the time, two top positions could not go to individuals from the same state.
 Former congressman Solomon Foot of Vermont went to the convention as a supporter of Abbott Lawrence for vice president.
-As a key Taylor supporter, Lawrence expected to be nominated for vice president.
+As a key Taylor supporter, Lawrence expected to be nominated.
 Northern anti-slavery delegates perceived Lawrence as more accepting of slavery than Fillmore.
 Recognizing that the Whigs would likely collapse if Lawrence was nominated and the northern anti-slavery delegates left the party, or if southern delegates left following a Seward nomination, Foot agreed to shift his support to Fillmore.
 Lawrence's support eroded as other northern delegates followed Foot's lead, and on the first ballot, Fillmore had 115 votes and Lawrence 109.
 (Seward was subsequently elected to the U.S. Senate for the term starting in March 1849.)